ADG-DAPT/Telechips-Model-Zoo/tcc750x/Object_detection/Yolo/README.md

 # YOLO Series Benchmark on TCC750X

+# YOLO Series Benchmark on TCC750X

-Below is benchmark data for various YOLO models running on the **TCC750X (N-Dolphin)** platform.
+Below is benchmark data for various **YOLO (You Only Look Once)** object detection models running on the **TCC750X (N-Dolphin)** platform.
-This table allows you to compare the performance of each neural network when executed on the board.
+YOLO models are widely known for their real-time performance and high accuracy in detecting multiple objects in a single pass over the image.
+This benchmark covers multiple YOLO versions (v3 ~ v8, YOLOX, YOLOv6, etc.), providing insight into their speed and detection accuracy on embedded hardware.

-Additionally, clicking on a model name will allow you to download the version formatted for execution on the device.
+Clicking on a model name in the table allows you to download the binary, ready to run on the TCC750X board.

 ---